Joy-Saliu/greenwood-library-website/README.md

 - Staged, commit and pushed changes to updated-events.
 - Pulled the latest changes from the main branch into update-events before raising a pull request.
 >![](image%203.png)
 ## This project was worked on by Admin, Morgan and Jamie.
-It was a good team effort that encourage communication, patience and challenging tasks.
+It was a good team effort that encourage communication, patience and time management